Playboy (USA)

 John Derek's blonde ambitions are fulfilled with a passion.

-143 REAGAN OF THE LOST ART—satire Jules Feiffer
+143 REAGAN OF THE LOST ART—satire JULES FEIFFER

 One of our foremost social commentators represents the supply side of some cuts that come at our Chief Executive's expense.